iangoop/angularjs-popper2x-components/README.md

 ```

 ## Dropdown
-Use the dropdown directive by adding the property `tooltip` to your HTML element.
+Use the dropdown directive by adding the property `dropdown` to your HTML element.
 The value of that property will be the selector to the custom dropdown panel
 that you'd like to show.
 ```html